Greetings Yogie and Friends Fans!

 CRITICAL NEEDS: Vet care is always a primary need.
-Scoopable cat litter, preferable unscented, but we will take any, as well as cat food, are a given.
-We feed Friskies or Fancy Feast canned pate, or Purina Cat Chow complete.
-We do have some on an expensive urinary tract formula that we have to get at the vet.
+Scoopable cat litter, preferable unscented, but we will take any.
+We feed Friskies or Fancy Feast canned pate, but we have chosen to change to Purina Naturals for our dry food.
+We are trying to get our cats on an even better diet.
+We do have several cats on an expensive urinary tract formula that we have to get at the vet.
+We go through a tremendous amount of cat litter.
 If you can help with a monetary donation, please do.
 We really hope you can help us in this area.

 PAYPAL: Did you know you can do automatic monthly donations to Yogie and Friends via PayPal?
 This is an easy and effective way to help our fundraising for the animals.
 You can also choose to pay the fees by selecting the Friends and Family option in PayPal ensuring we would receive the entire amount of your donation.
 Our PayPal is: email@example.com